06b/Address-Falsehoods/README.md

   - At 101 Alma St, Apartment 001, Palo Alto - where apartments 1 and 001 were on different floors.
 - **A street name won't include a number**
   - Counterexample: 8 Seven Gardens Burgh, WOODBRIDGE, IP13 6SU
+- **Street names that have numbers will be expressed as words, not digits**
+  - Streets can be numbered in the Netherlands - for example, Plein 1944 in Nijmegen